TheSkyIsBlottedOut/nosh/app/README.md

 ```

 - **Templated Apps** - Apps that are generated from templates.
 This is the most common pattern for new apps.
 Once we have defined a set of patterns for UX, nosh templates can also be published.

+## Running the app
+From the nosh repo root, run `./launch.sh MYAPP` to run the app in folder MYAPP.